-Would you like to give fluoro slime a go?
-Let me know what you think!
+Would you like to try making your own glowing slime at home?
+Let me know if you do!

 All kids’ activities on this blog require attentive adult supervision.
 Parents and carers will need to judge whether a particular activity is appropriate their child’s age and skill level.
 Click here for more information.

-Whilst psyllium slime is non-toxic, and could technically be called edible (or taste-safe), it isn’t meant to be viewed as a ‘food’.
-It wouldn’t taste very good!
+Whilst psyllium slime is non-toxic, and could technically be called edible (or at least ‘taste-safe‘), it isn’t meant to be viewed as a ‘food’.
+It certainly wouldn’t taste very good!
 But it is good to know that it won’t do any harm if a small amount is tasted or consumed whilst it’s being played with.

 Low power long wave ultraviolet light (UV-A light), such as is emitted by black lights, is not a hazard and can be viewed without protection.
-However, as with all torches, please don’t shine directly into eyes.
+However, as with all torches and flashlights, please don’t shine directly into eyes.

-* This post contains Amazon affiliate link(s).
+* This post contains affiliate link(s).
 An affiliate link means I may earn a commission if you make a purchase through my link, without any extra cost to you.
 It helps keep Go Science Kids afloat, so we can bring you more fun science activities.
-Thank you for your support, I really appreciate it.
+Thank you for your support.